Frelick’s exceptional debut performance helps Brewers rally to beat Braves 4-3

 Frelick made a leaping catch of Marcell Ozuna’s shot near the top of the right-field wall and then raced into the right-center field gap, jumped and banged against the wall to snare a drive from Orlando Arcia.

+“Thanks, Sal,” Houser said after the game.
+“I’ll get you a steak or something here soon.”

 Milwaukee’s go-ahead rally began when Willy Adames led off the eighth with a double down the left-field line against Joe Jiménez (0-3).
-One out later, Adames took off for third when Andruw Monasterio hit a grounder to shortstop Arcia.
+One out later, Adames took off for third on Andruw Monasterio’s grounder to shortstop Arcia.

 Arcia tried to retire the lead runner rather than getting the easy out at first, but Adames reached third safely when Riley couldn’t handle the throw to first.
 Riley was charged with an error on the play.

+“Once it got in line with his jersey and depth perception, I just kind of lost it,” Riley said.
+“In hindsight, I probably should have caught it.”

-Frelick followed with a sinking liner to right, but Arcia slid across the plate with the go-ahead run as Ronald Acuña Jr.’s throw got away from catcher Sean Murphy.
+Frelick followed by lining to right, but Adames slid across the plate with the go-ahead run as Ronald Acuña Jr.’s throw got away from catcher Sean Murphy.

 The Braves put the tying run at third with one out in the ninth as Eddie Rosario hit a one-out single and pinch-runner Forrest Wall – also making his big league debut – stole second and third.
-Devin Williams struck out Arcia on a 3-2 changeup but then walked Michael Harris II and Acuña to load the bases.
+Williams struck out Arcia before walking Michael Harris II and Acuña to load the bases.

-Williams worked his way out of it by striking out Ozzie Albies, who hit a deep drive that went foul earlier in the at-bat.
+Williams worked his way out of it by striking out Ozzie Albies.

 Joel Payamps (4-1) earned the win with one inning of scoreless relief.
 Milwaukee’s bullpen has thrown 27 2/3 consecutive scoreless innings.

 Houser matched a career high with 10 strikeouts and allowed three runs in six innings.
-Atlanta starter Allan Winans — another player making his debut — struck out five and gave up two runs and five hits in 4 1/3 innings.
+Atlanta starter Allan Winans — another player making his debut — gave up two runs in 4 1/3 innings.

 TRAINER’S ROOM